swastikroutray/nanogpt-hparam-tuning/README.md

 affect convergence speed, training stability, computational efficiency, and generalization.

-The objective of this study was to systematically investigate how different hyperparameters influence the training and validation performance of a Transformer language model trained on Shakespeare's Romeo and Juliet.
+The objective of this study was to systematically investigate how different hyperparameters influence the training and validation performance of a Transformer language model trained on War and Peace.
 Rather than modifying the architecture itself, this work focuses on empirical hyperparameter optimization by varying one parameter at a time while keeping the remaining parameters fixed.

 The primary evaluation metric used throughout the experiments was cross-entropy loss, measured on both the training and validation datasets.